nexus4ever/manifest/README.md

-The PureNexus Project
+The neXus4ever Project
 =====================

 Getting Started
 ---------------

-To build PureNexus from source, you'll need to be familiar with [Git and Repo](http://source.android.com/download/using-repo).
+To build neXus4ever from source, you'll need to be familiar with [Git and Repo](http://source.android.com/download/using-repo).

 To initialize your local repository, use this command:

-	repo init -u https://github.com/PureNexusProject/manifest.git -b n
+	repo init -u https://github.com/nexus4ever/manifest.git -b n-7.0

+Then to use the mako sources, use this command:

+	mkdir .repo/local_manifests && cp .repo/manifests/local_manifests/roomservice.xml .repo/local_manifests

 Then to sync source, use this command: